dtudk/pythonsupport-page/docs/index.rst

    depending on the used lecture rooms in the Polytechnical Foundation courses.
    See further down for our locations during specific weeks of the semester.
    This page will be updated continuously.
-Mail -- :mail:`pythonsupport@dtu.dk`
+Mail -- :mail:`pythonsupport@dtu.dk` -- {{online_days}} in the evening
    Outside of office hours we can be contacted through emails.
-We strive to return answers as soon as possible, and will have someone ready to answer {{online_days}}
+We strive to return answers as soon as possible.

-   in the evening
-Discord -- `channel <ps-discord-general_>`_ and `invite link <ps-discord-invite_>`_
+Discord -- `channel <ps-discord-general_>`_ and `invite link <ps-discord-invite_>`_ -- {{online_days}} in the evening
-   Our support team will also be present on the Discord chatting service.
+   Our support team will also be present on the Discord chat service.

-   Using the Discord channel requires signing up to Discord's terms, DTU have no control over Discord and how they use your data.
+   Using the Discord channel requires signing up to Discord's terms, DTU has no control over Discord and how they use your data.
 If you feel uncomfortable about signing up, please use the email or the physical meet-ups.
-Otherwise contact us for details if needed.

 .. include:: /timetable/index.rst